lifeomic/sparkflow/README.md

 This is an implementation of Tensorflow on Spark.
 The goal of this library is to provide a simple, understandable interface in using Tensorflow on Spark.
 With SparkFlow, you can easily integrate your deep learning model with a ML Spark Pipeline.
-Underneath, SparkFlow uses a parameter server to train the Tensorflow network in a distributed manor.
+Underneath, SparkFlow uses a parameter server to train the Tensorflow network in a distributed manner.
 Through the api, the user can specify the style of training, whether that is Hogwild or async with locking.

 ## Why should I use this?